See the list of Frequently Asked Questions listed below.

 An adjustment is a highly skilled and precise movement usually applied by hand to a joint of the body.
-Adjustment loosens the joint to restore proper movement and optimize function.
+Adjustments free up the joint to restore proper movement and optimize function.

 Chiropractic adjustment techniques have been researched extensively.
 Complications are rare and side-effects, such as temporary soreness, are usually minor.
-Your chiropractor is well-trained to determine if your problem will respond to chiropractic care or if you require referral to another health care provider
+Your chiropractor will determine if your problem will respond to chiropractic care or if you require referral to another health care provider.

 Eight out of ten Canadians will experience back pain at some point in their life, and at least one third of people in Ontario will have back pain at any given time.
 For many people, the pain can keep them away from work, school or even their day-to-day activities.
 If pain causes interruptions and restrictions in the activities of your daily life then you should consult a health care provider.

 Chiropractors are highly educated and extensively trained to assess, diagnosis, treat and prevent conditions disorders of the spine, joints, muscle and nervous systems.
 These disorders may include back pain, neck pain, headaches, referring pain in your arms and legs, etc.

 Many patients including, seniors, find that treatment helps them to maintain mobility and good range of motion.
 Pain should never become a way of life, especially when there is qualified help available.

 There are many reasons to seek chiropractic care: Work, accidents, sports injuries, household chores, even the stress of daily living can cause painful joint and spinal problems.
 Even if you do not have painful symptoms, chiropractic care can help you maintain healthy spine and joint function.

 - Improve movement and function in your neck, shoulders, back, torso and extremities